StephenClarkApps/iOSStyleGuide/Swift/working_with_tables.md

 # Working with Tables
 ***By: Stephen Clark (various original sources)***

+## The UIKit based Way of Doing Things

 Tables are a fundamental building block of the UI within iOS and can be used for many views which may not at first glance appear to be a table.
 You should consider using a `UITableView` for any view controller which has the following:

 ### Repeating vertical elements (rows)